huss2342/rust-lab3/README.md

 - Becky Shofner r.a.shofner@wustl.edu

 ## Overview
 This lab builds on the last two by adding thread safety, multi-threading, and networking capabilities.
 We refractored our code from the previous lab and updated it to use the Arc<Mutex> for safe shared data access, replacing the println! statements with thread-safe writeln!, and modifying methods to handle locked references.
 Multi-threading was implemented to process configuration and file operations in parallel, with thread managed through join to propogate errors.
 A multi-threaded server was developed to handle file requests over a network, processing tokens to serve files or shut down based on client input.
 Local and remotevfile I/O are unified through a utility function.
 Each team member then focused on a specific section: Thread-safe output and data sharing, Multi-threaded file operations, Multi-threaded server, and From local to networked file IO ensuring the code compiled and ran before handing the project off to the next partner.
 Finally, we collaborated on debugging and testing to ensure smooth functionality.

 ### Thread-Safe Output and Data Sharing
+I replaced all `println!` and `eprint!` macros with a `writeln!` macro using `std::io::stdout()` and `std::io::stderr()` as the output streams accordingly.
+I also added error handling for write operations using `expect()`.
+I then handled thread safety as shown below:

+- I modified the `Play` struct by changing the `fragments` vector to store `Arc<Mutex<SceneFragment>>` instead of `SceneFragment`.

+- I modified the `SceneFragment` struct:
+  - I changed the `players` vector to store `Arc<Mutex<Player>>` instead of just `Player`
+  - Added thread-safe player comparison function:
+    ```rust
+    fn compare_two_players(player: &Arc<Mutex<Player>>, other: &Arc<Mutex<Player>>)
+        -> std::cmp::Ordering { ... }
+    ```

+- For both of them I had to:
+  - I updated `process_config` to wrap new fragments in `Arc` and `Mutex`
+  - I modified `prepare` and `recite` methods to use `lock()` for safe access

 ### Multi-Threaded File Operations
 I modified the Play and SceneFragment structs so that instead of directly calling the prepare methods of SceneFragment or Player, each preparation is done inside a separate thread that was spawned, and each thread's handle is stored.
 When joining all the threads, handle panics by propagating upward, ensuring the current thread also panics.
 I also changed the prepare funcitons to use panic! for errors, so they result in thread failures.
 After I modified the code, I ran it to ensure correct behavior and that file errors are handled correctly as before.

 Issues I ran into when creating threads were variable ownership being moved and various functions expecting different types.
 For example, one piece of code expected a String, but the variable was of type &String.
 I fixed this by converting the variable to a String before assigning it by creating a clone().
 Another string type issue was fixed by adding to_string() to the variable to change the type from a &str to a String.

 ### Multi-Threaded Server